 On Wednesday, November 9th I sat in a mediation with my client as we gave the defense one last opportunity to settle his claim at their request.
 They had previously ignored a policy-limit demand in pre-litigation, and ignored a 998 offer of settlement after being given more than enough time to conduct their discovery.
 My client had been suffering greatly.
 He had severe nerve pain down his arm and required neck fusion surgery.

 A neck fusion surgery is a serious and severe medical procedure.
 It involves the removal of disk material – the spongy “suspension” between our vertebrae – and replacing it with something artificial so that nerves will not be rubbed or pinched.
-A fusion surgery is generally only something you do as a last-resort after all other conservative procedures have been exhausted.
+A fusion surgery is usually only something you do as a last-resort; after all other conservative procedures have been exhausted.

 The bright spot in this scenario is that the doctor that I was able to procure for my client is an amazing surgeon.
 He holds 20 patents for surgical procedures and has invented a new way to perform these procedures with fewer side effects and far better results.
 He is one of the finest surgeons in the country, and he is willing to accept my signature on a lien guaranteeing payment when this case resolves.

 This case had been difficult because opening a policy is a very tricky process.
 Being able to say with confidence that the defendant’s insurance company can be held responsible for a verdict, in excess of the policy that their insured is contracted for, is a difficult position to take.
 Fortunately, I have been able to learn from the best attorneys who have opened up these legal avenues to recovery.
 In this case, I was confident in our position.